dgroomes/my-software/README.md

         rustup completions bash > "$HOME/.local/share/bash-completion/completions/rustup"
         rustup completions bash cargo >> "$HOME/.local/share/bash-completion/completions/cargo"
         ```
-34. Rust-based tools
+33. Rust-based tools
      * There is a nascent but rich ecosystem of Rust-based command-line tools.
 Many of them are substitutes for traditional
        commands like `ls`, `du`, and `cat` but they bring a bevy of extra features.
 Best of all, they are fast.
 Keep track
        of this "re-implemented in Rust" trend and follow this great article [*Rewritten in Rust: Modern Alternatives of Command-Line Tools*](https://zaiste.net/posts/shell-commands-rust/)
        on <https://zaiste.net/>.
-     * `exa` might be my favorite.
+     * `eza` might be my favorite.
 Install it with the following command.
      * ```shell
-       cargo install exa
+       cargo install eza
        ```
      * `jless` is a CLI tool for helping you view JSON.
 Install it with the following command.
      * ```shell
        cargo install --git https://github.com/PaulJuliusMartinez/jless
        ```
-35. Install and configure linting for Markdown
+34. Install and configure linting for Markdown
      1. Install [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2):
          * `npm install markdownlint-cli2 --global`
      2. Install [`markdownlint-cli2-formatter-pretty`](https://github.com/DavidAnson/markdownlint-cli2/tree/main/formatter-pretty)